 SCIENCE & CITIZENSHIP: SUPER ANIMALS

-Students will investigate the extreme adaptations of some of our animals at the Deep.
-A super hero fights crime and helps others, so the students will consider which of these animal abilities would be best for a super hero.
+Investigating the extreme adaptations of some of our animals at the Deep.
+A super hero fights crime and helps others, so students will need to consider which animal's abilities would be best suited for them to take on the role.
 They will also handle our Hissing cockroaches as part of their investigation.

 This hands on investigative workshop focuses on tasks that real life scientists would do.
 Students will take on the role of different scientists including Marine Biologists, Research Analysts and Ecologists, and attempt to work out real problems.
 There is also information to help the students to consider a career in science.